Zartris/MultiAgentRLCollisionAvoidance/README.md

 - **Paper**: [Download the paper here](https://arxiv.org/pdf/2603.04659) [or here](https://ieeexplore.ieee.org/document/11246312)
 - **Video**: [Watch the presentation video here](https://www.youtube.com/watch?v=42iTlEm0_Bk)

-If you like this or use it please cite my paper:
+If you use this repository or build upon this work, please cite the following paper:
 ```
 @inproceedings{lefevre2025giant,
   author    = {le Fevre Sejersen, Jonas and Suzumura, Toyotaro and Kayacan, Erdal},